netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 .. image:: images/en/merchant_services.png
    :scale: 175 %

-The services selected by the customer in the checkout will already be pre-selected here.
-Also, the service *Address validation* (Print only if codeable) will be pre-selected if enabled in the general `Module configuration`_.
+The services selected by the customer in the checkout will already be selected here.
+Also, the service *Address validation* (Print only if codeable) will be selected if enabled in the general `Module configuration`_.

 .. raw:: pdf